 - If you are trying the recipe for the first time, you can halve the recipe and try.

 - The amount of milk & curd mentioned in the recipe may or may not be sufficient.
 It depends on the milk powder used.
-If the dough turns dry, then use little more milk.
+If the dough turns dry, then use little more milk until you get a smooth dough.

 - This recipe may not work with low fat milk powder.